DandelionSprout/NyxForWindows/README.md

 ### Prerequisites

-* Python 3 downloaded from https://www.python.org/downloads/ (I've tested with Python 3.9.
-Using the Microsoft Store versions has not yet been tested, since folder filepaths used by Microsoft Store apps tend to change *often*.)
+* Python 3 downloaded from https://www.python.org/downloads/ or from Microsoft Store.
-* An up-to-date version of `pip` or `pip3` within Python 3
+* An up-to-date version of `pip` or `pip3` within Python 3.
-* (Optional but recommended) [Voidtools Everything](https://www.voidtools.com/) to quickly find file locations
+* (Optional but recommended) [Voidtools Everything](https://www.voidtools.com/) to quickly find file locations.

 ### My procedure in-so-far as I can remember it

-1) In accordance with https://nyx.torproject.org/#download, open PowerShell and run `pip install nyx`
+1) In accordance with https://nyx.torproject.org/#download: Open PowerShell and run `pip install nyx windows-curses` (Credit for recommending `windows-curses`: [Bruno Ranieri](https://stackoverflow.com/questions/35850362/importerror-no-module-named-curses-when-trying-to-import-blessings))
 2) Once it has been installed, run `nyx`
-3) If you encounter the error `ImportError: No module named '_curses'`: Install *windows-curses* with `pip install windows-curses`.
-(Credit: [Bruno Ranieri](https://stackoverflow.com/questions/35850362/importerror-no-module-named-curses-when-trying-to-import-blessings))
-4) If you encounter an error about not being able to find `control_auth_cookie`: My understanding is that this can occur if Tor has been placed in `C:\Program Files`, since Tor on Windows lacks admin rights and will save new files to `%LOCALAPPDATA%\VirtualStore` instead.
+3) If you encounter an error about not being able to find `control_auth_cookie`: My understanding is that this can occur if Tor has been placed in `C:\Program Files`, since Tor on Windows lacks admin rights and will save new files to `%LOCALAPPDATA%\VirtualStore` instead.
 This can be fixed by pointing to the file's actual location in `torrc` with `CookieAuthFile ______________\Data\control_auth_cookie`
-5) If you receive an error about `get_uid`: Right-click on [header.py](https://raw.githubusercontent.com/DandelionSprout/NyxForWindows/main/header.py), choose `Save As...`, and overwrite the default `header.py` file.
+4) If you receive an error about `get_uid`: Right-click on [header.py](https://raw.githubusercontent.com/DandelionSprout/NyxForWindows/main/header.py), choose `Save As...`, and overwrite the default `header.py` file.
 In my case with Python 3.9, it was in `%LOCALAPPDATA%\Programs\Python\Python39\Lib\site-packages\nyx\panel\header.py`
-6) If you receive an error about `uname`: Right-click on [starter.py](https://raw.githubusercontent.com/DandelionSprout/NyxForWindows/main/starter.py), choose `Save as...`, and overwrite the default `starter.py` file.
+5) If you receive an error about `uname`: Right-click on [starter.py](https://raw.githubusercontent.com/DandelionSprout/NyxForWindows/main/starter.py), choose `Save as...`, and overwrite the default `starter.py` file.
 In my case with Python 3.9, it was in `%LOCALAPPDATA%\Programs\Python\Python39\Lib\site-packages\nyx\starter.py`
-7) If the "Graph / Log" page gets clogged with `[NYX_Warning] Event listener raised an uncaught exception (module 'os' has no attribute 'uname'): BW x x` every 1-2 seconds: Right-click on [tracker.py](https://raw.githubusercontent.com/DandelionSprout/NyxForWindows/main/tracker.py), choose `Save as...`, and overwrite the default `tracker.py` file.
+6) If the "Graph / Log" page gets clogged with `[NYX_Warning] Event listener raised an uncaught exception (module 'os' has no attribute 'uname'): BW x x` every 1-2 seconds: Right-click on [tracker.py](https://raw.githubusercontent.com/DandelionSprout/NyxForWindows/main/tracker.py), choose `Save as...`, and overwrite the default `tracker.py` file.
 In my case with Python 3.9, it was in `%LOCALAPPDATA%\Programs\Python\Python39\Lib\site-packages\nyx\tracker.py`

 ## Known issues

-None as of 9th of February 2022.
+The setup was initially designed with Python 3.9 in mind.
+While it does work on later Python versions, some non-critical compatibility bugs are present with Python 3.13.

+* 15 June 2025: When using Python 3.13, Nyx is prone to often hang during startup for a multitude of reasons, mostly the first few times Nyx is launched (or is launched after a Tor update).
+Using `nyx --debug [Filepath without these brackets]` is recommended when expecting such hangs.
+* * Nyx can hang for more than 25 minutes while "PROTOCOLINFO 1" and later "AUTHCHALLENGE SAFECOOKIE" are processed.
+If only those 2 are processed, then it will however correctly start Nyx.
+Whether this is specific to Python 3.13 or not is unclear.
+* * Nyx can softlock if after initially hung for minutes when processing "PROTOCOLINFO 1" and "AUTHCHALLENGE SAFECOOKIE", it then attempts to process "AUTHENTICATE", and does not seem to progress past there.
+* * Nyx can sometimes, but far from always, throw an error soon after startup if it can't find a file called `ps`.

+### Fixed

+* 15 June 2025: `nyx --debug [Filepath without these brackets]` would fail in Python 3.13 due to `platform.dist` in starter.py not being supported in Python 3.13.
+This was changed to `platform.system` in a repo update later that day.